giorgi-o/CrossPlatformPlaying/Riot Games.md

-# Note

-The region is hard-coded to EUW1, meaning it won't work for people in other regions.
-I'm working on a way to automatically detect the region, but in the meantime you'll have to change the code manually for it to work.

-If you have any other issues feel free to DM me.
+This is quite a long setup.
+If you have any issues feel free to DM me.

 # How to setup
 In order for Riot presences to work, you need to provide two things
 1. Your `auth.riotgames.com` cookies
-2. The list of Riot XMPP JIDs and their respective Discord IDs
+2. The list of Riot XMPP PUUIDs and their respective Discord IDs

 ## How to get your riot cookies
 Your cookies can be used by anyone to log into your riot account, be careful what you do with them.